Vyral/base-template/_posts/2022-05-31-recent-changes-to-zoning-laws.md

 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true
-youtube_alternate_image: /uploads/adu-knight-yt.jpg
+youtube_alternate_image: /uploads/adu-knight-yt-1.jpg
-youtube_code: Sqonu9KXol0
+youtube_code: L3z1tC8D7D8
 ---
 {% include youtube.html %}

 {% include excerpt.html %}

-Have you ever seen or heard the term ADU?&nbsp; It stands for **accessory dwelling unit**, and to help you better understand what they are, I’m coming to you from an ADU that’s in the process of being built right now.
+Have you ever seen or heard the term ADU?
+It stands for **accessory dwelling unit**, and to help you better understand what they are, I’m coming to you from an ADU that’s in the process of being built right now.

 If you search for ADUs on Google, you’ll see that California has many options to let you build a second unit on your property.
 That can be helpful if you’re looking to have family come stay with you, or it can serve as a source of income if you rent out the extra unit.